 In addition to her media work, Ms. Bruce speaks to a variety of groups nationwide, including college, business and civic organizations with her speech, “Contrary to Popular Belief: How Conservative Ideas Empower Women, Gays and Blacks.”

-Besides Ms. Bruce’s blog, radio program, books, and columns, she can be seen in in two short films.
+Besides Ms. Bruce’s website, radio program, books, and columns, and commentary at the Fox News and Fox Business television networks, she can be seen in in two short films.
 In “2081,” an adaptation of Vonnugut’s “Harrison Bergeron,” she portrays the “Inspector General” and in 2010 she was featured in the Sarah Palin documentary “The Undefeated.”

 Drawn into feminist activism in the late 1980’s, Ms. Bruce focused on women in the workplace, violence against women and ending international subjugation of women.
 Just two years after joining the National Organization for Women, with a brand of feminism that places her somewhere between Donna Reed and Thelma and Louise, Ms. Bruce was elected president of the Los Angeles chapter of NOW at the age of 27.
 Until she saw the conservative light, she also served on their national board of directors.

 A native of Los Angeles, Ms. Bruce holds a Bachelor’s Degree in Political Science from the University of Southern California, from which she graduated cum laude.
-Currently she is a PhD candidate at Claremont Graduate University.
 Ms. Bruce notes her interest in politics and individual liberty was sparked during her childhood in part because of the work of authors Ray Bradbury and George Orwell, both of whom remain her favorite writers.
-Ms. Bruce lives in Los Angeles with Snoopy the Cat, Snoopy’s best friend Sydney the Dog, and puts up with a raccoon she has named Rocky, who refuses to leave her outside patio.
+Ms. Bruce divides her time between New York and Los Angeles, along with Sydney, her Shepherd/Collie rescue, and Snoopy, a long-haired Calico who enjoys sleeping in a kitchen cabinet by day and wreaking havoc by night.